Skip to main content

 Course summary

-Take your legal knowledge further and set yourself up for a successful career in law with our LLM Law course at Sunderland.
+Take your legal knowledge further and set yourself up for a successful career in law with our LLM International Human Rights course.

-This course helps you build advanced legal skills that employers are looking for, from mastering legal research to understanding international perspectives in law.
-You’ll combine taught modules with independent research, and you’ll get to choose your own dissertation topic based on what interests you most.
+This course helps you build advanced legal skills that employers are looking for.
+You'll master legal research and understand international perspectives in law.
+You’ll study taught modules and undertake independent research.
+You can choose your own dissertation topic based on your interests.

-Our experienced and supportive tutors, many of whom have worked in the legal profession, are here to guide and support you every step of the way.
+Our experienced and supportive tutors will guide and support you every step of the way.

 Whether you're aiming to work in the Crown Prosecution Service, human rights organisations, international law, or preparing for a training contract or pupillage, this LLM gives you a competitive edge.
 Plus, law graduates are among the highest earners across all degree subjects.